This article has been updated from a previous version.

 Just as there are questions you should ask an agent, there are questions to ask when selecting an insurance broker:

-- How long have they worked in the insurance industry?
+- How long have you worked in the insurance industry?

-- Will they work with you all the time, or will it be another staff member?
-Can you meet them?
+- Will you work with me all the time, or will it be another staff member?

-- How often will they be in touch?
+- How often will you be in touch?

 - What is the process for making a claim?
 How long will it take?

-Choosing between an agent or a broker involves weighing a lot of pros and cons while understanding your specific insurance needs.
+Choosing between an agent or a broker involves weighing pros and cons while understanding your specific insurance needs.
 It makes sense to shop around to find a balance between a fair rate and appropriate coverage.